-To that end, automakers have crafted a new line of crossover SUVs, designed to blend the size and comfort of SUVs with the performance and efficiency of sedans.
-Though many options are available today’s buyers, five models stand out as the best of the best.
+Automakers have crafted a new line of crossover SUVs, designed to blend the size and comfort of SUVs with the performance and efficiency of sedans.
+Here are the top five models.

 1. 2017 Nissan Murano